 Check one of the following:

 Subply Component – Uses the PlyMedia solution.
-For more information, see 3Play Media Interactive Transcript / Captioning Plugin.
+For more information, see Plymedia on the Kaltura Exchange site.
+Additional transcoding and captioning services can also be used.
+See the Kaltura Exchange for more information.

 Captions on video - The subtitles/captions will be displayed as an overlay at the bottom of the video area.
 You can control the area where the captions will appear on the player.